matsim-scenarios/matsim-scenario-template/README.md

 ### Licenses

 The **MATSim program code** in this repository is distributed under the terms of the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html.en).
-The MATSim program code are files that reside in the `src` directory hierarchy and typically end with `*.java`.
+The MATSim program code are files that reside in the directory `src/main/java/org/matsim`.

 The **MATSim input population** is licensed under the <a rel="license" href="https://creativecommons.org/licenses/by-nc/3.0/de/deed.de"> Creative Commons Attribution CC-BY-NC 3.0 DE License </a> and was provided in its initial version by Senozon Deutschland GmbH.